RedPlanetHQ/holo/README.md

 # Holo Personalities

-This is a quick way to generate holos using [HOLO](https://github.com/replanethq/holo) and [CORE](https://github.com/redplanethq/core).
+This is a quick way to generate holos using [CORE](https://github.com/redplanethq/core).
 We built a minimal MDX generator using which you can generate your holo in 5 minutes, where people can chat with your digital version.

 ## Available Personalities